 As mentioned previously, the origin of the Plains Village lifeway has been a topic of debate.
 Research indicates the Devils Lake area and Sheyenne River valley was used by early Villagers.
 Possible Hidatsa occupations include Sharbano (32BE419), Schultz (32RM215), and possibly Horner-Kane (32RY77).
 An Awaxawi Hidatsa village is reported to have been present at Grahams Island (Will 1924:328).
-Bowers (1948:20-21) discusses a Mandan origin myth that indicates one subgroup of the Mandan would have resided for a time in the Sheyenne River valley and north of Devils Lake.
+Bowers (1948:20-21) discusses a Mandan origin story that indicates one subgroup of the Mandan would have resided for a time in the Sheyenne River valley and north of Devils Lake.
 A Plains Village (possibly Hidatsa) cultural affiliation is also suggested for Devils Lake-Sourisford burial components at sites such as 32RM19 (Wray), 32RY3, 32RYX6, 32WE401 (Heimdahl), and 32WEX63.
-At the Shea site (32CS101), a Dakota occupation around AD 1448 is hypothesized.
+At the Shea site (32CS101), a Dakota occupation around AD 1448 is hypothesized and possibly a gathering with other ethnic groups based on ceramics.
 The Cheyenne may have occupied the Biesterfeldt village site (32RM1) during the late 1700s.
-The Crows, Araphahos, and Atsinas have also been identified as prehistoric residents of the region (Hewes 1948).
+The Crows, Arapahos, and Atsinas have also been identified as prehistoric residents of the region (Hewes 1948).